-These regulations come into operation on the day after the day on which they are published in the Gazette.
+These regulations come into operation on the day after the day on which they are published in the Gazette 1.

-3. Interpretation
+3. Terms used in these regulations

 (1) In these regulations —

 “basement storey”, in relation to a part of a building, means a storey of that part of the building that is —